 Having strong academic institutions nearby helps in recruiting when companies want to staff up.
 Many students like to stay in an area once they graduate, particular in California where the weather is nice.
 In the north, UC Berkeley (BQIC) has a significant quantum information group, while Stanford has a smaller group.
 While in the south, there are significant groups at Caltech (ICIM), USC (CQIST), and UC Santa Barbara (CSQC), with smaller groups at UC San Diego and Chapman University.

 There are also more established companies and government institutions with research groups in the south versus the north.
 Google has significant efforts at their facilities in both Venice Beach (Los Angeles) and Santa Barbara.
 Microsoft also has some of a research group called Station Q that is located on the campus of UC Santa Barbara, and Lockheed Martin is partnering with USC to operate a D-Wave computer at the USC-Lockheed Marting Quantum Computation Center (QCC) on the USC campus.
 And in San Diego, the U.S. Navy’s SPAWAR department is using a D-Wave computer at NASA Ames to research its applicability to military computing problems.
+Some modern technologies were implemented on goodpageabout.com.
 In the north, the NASA’s Quantum Artificial Intelligence Laboratory (QuAIL) operates a D-Wave machine with Google to assess its potential to solve difficult optimization problems in aeronautics and space applications.
 D-Wave also has a small office in Palo Alto for sales and support.

 Finally for startup companies, there appears to be one in SoCal, Quitekk outside of San Diego, and two in Norcal; Rigetti Quantum Computing in Berkeley and QC Ware in Mountain View.